 Scientists are careful not to claim these inferences are fact because they may or may not be correct.
 For instance, a scientist might say, "In the feral cat population studied, female cats had an average of 3.5 litters per year, resulting in an average of 22 kittens per year per cat being introduced into the feral cat population.
 This suggests that a spay and release program targeting the female feral cats will significantly reduce the overall feral cat population."
-The first statement is factual information that is objectively observable, and the second statement is an inference, a logically-drawn conclusion about what the data indicates might happen.
+The first statement is factual information that is objectively observable, and the second statement is an inference, a logically drawn conclusion about what the data indicates might happen.
 It is correct to say that the data "suggests" that the population would be reduced but it would be incorrect to claim that the population would be reduced; there's no way of knowing for sure what will happen until they try it.

-Roylene Rides at the Door-Waln, NRCS, Resource Conservationist taking an inventory of pasture grasses.
-(Image credit: Natural Resources Conservation Services)
+Roylene Rides, of the Natural Resources Conservation Service, taking an inventory of pasture grasses.
+(Image credit: NRCS)